lbryio/spec/index.md

 #### Supports

-A _support_ is a stake that lends its amount to an existing claim.
+A _support_ is a stake that lends its amount to bolster an existing claim.

 ##### Support Properties